vinayaksharmagh/VolRenderedDragon-Arduino/README.md

 # VolRenderedDragon-Arduino
 This project was created using modern OpenGL and Arduino.
-It performs Volume rendering on given model (using OIT per-pixel linked list method).
+It performs Volume rendering on given model  (using per-pixel linked list).
 At run-time, orientation of volume rendered model can be controlled via Arduino.
 Quaternions have been used to prevent Gimbal Lock.

 (runtime video :https://www.youtube.com/watch?v=erNQNznFXqI&feature=youtu.be )